PekaVengers/kestra-hackfrost/README.md

 ---

 ## 📚 *About the Project*
-CAREERPLUS is an innovative platform designed to address the challenges faced by students and professionals in their career journey.
-By leveraging advanced technologies like AI, VR, blockchain, and workflow automation with *Kestra*, CAREERPLUS provides a holistic ecosystem for skill enhancement, mentorship, and verified job applications.
+Intervue is an innovative platform designed to address the challenges faced by students and professionals in their career journey.
+By leveraging advanced technologies like AI, VR, blockchain, and workflow automation with *Kestra*, Intervue provides a holistic ecosystem for skill enhancement, mentorship, and verified job applications.

 ---

-## 💡 *How Kestra is Used in CAREERPLUS*
+## 💡 *How Kestra is Used in Intervue*

 1. *Profile Score Generation*
    - Kestra automates workflows by gathering data from multiple user interactions such as competency tests, uploaded resumes, and self-assessments.